Accession Council: Proclamation

 Though proclamations have been worded broadly the same, they also vary as necessary.
 In the case of Victoria, certain words were included (having regard to section 2 of the Regency Act 1830 prescribing the Oath of Allegiance) which expressly reserved the rights of any child of the late king, William IV, which might be borne to his widow, Adelaide of Saxe-Meiningen.
 In the case of George VI, the proclamation was reworded because Edward VIII had abdicated, rather than died.
 The title "Emperor of India," assumed by Queen Victoria well into her reign, was added at the end of the list of titles at the proclamations of Edward VII, George V, Edward VIII and George VI, during whose reign that title was relinquished.
 In the case of Charles III, the proclamation was reworded to include the House of Commons for the first time.
 The formula "The King is dead.
 Long live the King!", of French royal origin, is not part of the official proclamation in the United Kingdom, contrary to popular belief.

 The proclamation has been ceremonially read out in various locations around the kingdom.
 By custom, it is usually first read from the Proclamation Gallery of Friary Court at St James's Palace by the heralds of the College of Arms.
 Other readings in London have historically followed, concluding at the Royal Exchange in the presence of the Lord Mayor of London.
 Local proclamation events then occur, such as one at the original location of Mercat Cross in Edinburgh by the heralds of the Court of the Lord Lyon.
-In 2022 the first reading was televised live, and other readings in London were omitted except for the one at the Exchange.
+In 2022, the first reading at the palace was televised live, and other readings in London were omitted except for the one at the Exchange.